-CATALOGG AND STUDENT HANDBOOK 2015-2016
+CATALOG AND STUDENT HANDBOOK 2016-2017

-Calhoun Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate's degrees and certificates.
+Calhoun Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Calhoun Community College.
 Specific questions regarding Calhoun's educational programs, admissions and other matters related specifically to the College should be forwarded directly to the College.